civilservicelgbt/civilservicelgbt.github.io/_events/20200624-LGBTQ-Homelessness-pride-on.md

 These sessions are open to everyone and will be facilitated inclusively.

 Full list of speakers to be confirmed.
-Dates and time may change - if they do, we will notify you through Eventbrite.
+Dates and time may change, if they do, we will notify you through Eventbrite.

 ## How do I join?

-Please register your interest on Eventbrite using the above link and your GOV.UK email.
-Our Zoom capacity is limited to 100 participants, so if you can no longer attend, if you can no longer attend the event please cancel your place.
+Please register your interest on Eventbrite through the above link and using your GOV.UK email.
+Our Zoom capacity is limited to 100 participants, so if you can no longer attend, please cancel your place.

-You may be required to register for Zoom access codes in advance of the event depending on how many people sign-up, so please keep an eye on your inbox.
+Depending on how many people sign up, you may be required to register for Zoom access codes, so please keep an eye on your inbox in advance of the event.

 Any other instructions and materials needed for the event, will also be distributed to the email you register with in advance.

 ## Questions